 The Coalition to Restore Dyckman Marina needs your support.
 Please send an email to email@example.com to register your support and be kept informed of future developments.
 We welcome support from individuals, co-op boards, tenant associations, community groups and business owners.

-As summer continues in 2016, please check this site for the latest news; the detailed posts on each topic are continually updated as new information comes to light.
+As the summer 2017 season continues, please check this site for the latest news; the detailed posts on each topic are continually updated as new information comes to light.
 Please also leave comments on these pages and be sure to contact the officials on the Contacts page with your concerns.